rushan7750/skeleton-linear-regression/README.txt

 THIS IS SKELETON PROJECT FOR SAVING DATA, TRAINING IT AND PREDICTING OUTPUTS USING IT.
 YOU CAN USE LINEAR REGRESSION TO FIND THE PATTERN IN DATA.

+I was just to lazy to create a markdown file 😅